Learn. Grow. Lead.

-Residents also benefit from world-class faculty educators and resources at the UW's School of Medicine and Public Health, the first in the nation to combine medical and public health training.
+Residents also benefit from world-class faculty educators and resources at the UW's School of Medicine and Public Health, the first higher education institution in the nation to combine medical and public health training.

-Beyond outstanding, cutting-edge training in Emergency Medicine, our program offers robust opportunities for developing your niche, moving the specialty forward through scholarship, as well as hands-on experience with leadership that will launch you into an amazing and successful career in Emergency Medicine.
-With UW recognized as an international leader in education, research and service, you will have the opportunities, resources, and support to discover how your impact can uniquely advance health care.
+Beyond outstanding, cutting-edge training in Emergency Medicine, our residency program offers robust opportunities to develop your niche, move the specialty forward through scholarship, as well as hands-on experience with leadership that will launch you into an amazing and successful career in Emergency Medicine.
+With UW recognized as an international leader in education, research and service, you will have the opportunities, resources, and support to discover how your impact can uniquely advance healthcare.

 Our culture of mentorship and providing regular, constructive feedback means that whatever career pathway you pursue, at the University of Wisconsin Emergency Medicine Residency, you will have daily opportunities to learn, grow, and lead.